teuben/SLICA/README.md

 # SLICA
 Spectral Line Image Cubes in Astronomy

-## Singe Spectrum
+## Single Spectrum
 An example of a single spectrum, from an ASCII table.
+Plot it.

 ## NGC 6503 Case 1
 Using only astropy to read a **FITS** image cube, we grab a copy of the image cube into a numpy array, we analyze this cube using standard numpy and scipy modules, and use matplotlib.
 This is a simple approach, but we just work in pixel (or  voxel) space and ignore any astronomical coordinate systems for example.